louisnelza/FreedomCoin/README.md

 # The Freedom Coin Masternode Setup Guide (Ubuntu 16.04)

-This guide will assist you in setting up a The Freedom COin Masternode on a Linux Server running Ubuntu 16.04.
+This guide will assist you in setting up a The Freedom Coin Masternode on a Linux Server running Ubuntu 16.04.
 (Use at your own risk)

 If you require further assistance contact the support team @  [Discord](https://discord.gg/MX28atT)